 Please start by carefully and thoroughly reviewing our OPT Application Website.

 This website includes all required forms, step-by-step instructions, and much more!
-After reviewing this information carefully, please also let ISSS know what questions you have about OPT.
+Please also review these additional resources:

 PhD students should note that you have quite a bit of flexibility concerning when you apply for OPT to start working, which can take place during your research if you prefer, and not just after graduation.
 Please use our website here to review your options in more detail, and let us know what questions you might have.

 Getting your OPT I-20 and Reviewing OPT Application Documents with ISSS

 - Process to Apply for your OPT I-20: